 With a dental PPO, the amount you owe after a dental visit is known as coinsurance.
 Most dental PPO plans cover 100% of preventative and diagnostic dental services, 80% of basic dental services and 50% of major dental services.
 You would be responsible for 20% of the cost of basic dental services and 50% of the cost of major dental services.

-Unlike a prepaid dental plan, dental PPO plans have a deductible that must be satisfied before your coinsurance kicks in, as well as an annual maximum spending limit, usually $1200-$1500 a year.
-After you exceed your spending limit, you must pay out of pocket for your dental care.
+Unlike a prepaid dental plan, dental PPO plans have a low deductible (typically $50 for an individual, or $150 for a family) that must be satisfied before your coverage kicks in, as well as an annual maximum spending limit, usually $1000-$1500 a year.
+After you exceed your spending limit, you pay out of pocket for your dental care.

-Another potential downside of PPO insurance is the waiting period that most plans impose for new members.
+There is also a waiting period when you first sign up for new-to-you PPO plan.
 Typically, you’ll need to wait 6-12 months before coverage kicks in for more expensive treatments such as root canals and crowns.
-Some insurance providers will waive the waiting period if you can provide proof of continual dental coverage before you switched plans.
+Some insurance providers, like Aetna, will waive the waiting period if you can provide proof of continual dental coverage before you purchased your new plan.

 What is a dental savings plan?